Wetting on a spherical wall: influence of liquid-gas interfacial properties: Wetting on a planar substrate

 where $p^{+}$ is the pressure of the metastable liquid and $p$ is the pressure of the gas reservoir, and where we assume that $\Delta\mu=\mu-\mu_{sat}<0$ is small.

 The excess grand potential per unit area $\mathcal{A}$ of the system then can be expressed in terms of macroscopic quantities as a function of $\ell$

 where $\gamma_{wl}^{\SKA}$ and $\gamma_{lg}^{\SKA}$ are the SKA to the wall-liquid and the liquid-gas surface tensions, respectively, and $w^{\SKA}(\ell)$ is the effective potential between the two interfaces (binding potential).
-In the following, we will suppress the explicit $\mu$-dependence.
+In the following, we will suppress the explicit $\mu$-dependence of these quantities.

 The link with the microscopic theory can be made, if the contributions in the right-hand-side of Eq.~(\ref{eq:SIA_GammaEX}) are expressed in terms of our molecular model, which, when summed up, give the excess grand potential (\ref{eq:DefinitionExcessGrandPotential}) where we have substituted the ansatz (\ref{eq:Sharp-Interface-Profile1D}):